 - Module Leader(s): Dr Suzanne Moffatt

-- Lecturer: Dr Tracy Finch, Dr Judy Richards, Dr Emma Clavering, Prof. Catherine Exley, Dr Ruth Graham, Prof. Jackie Leach Scully, Dr Katie Brittain
+- Lecturer: Dr Katie Brittain, Dr Tracy Finch, Dr Judy Richards, Dr Emma Clavering, Prof. Catherine Exley, Dr Ruth Graham, Professor Jackie Leach Scully

 - Owning School: FMS Graduate School